opendatateam/udata/docs/develop.md

 ## Middleware installation

-You can use native middleware packages or docker images (prefered method)
+You can use native middleware packages or docker images (prefered method).

 ### The docker way